Classroom teacher Assistance of music teacher will be valuable Key Skills

 Basic conflicts between the North and the South.

 5. Have students compare two versions of the same song, "The Battle Cry of Freedom."
 Both the North and South used this song during the Civil War.
 Compare and contrast the two versions using the interactive Venn Diagram.

 Have students classify the song as a rallying song, a recruiting song, a popular entertainment song, campfire song, sentimental song, or patriotic song.
 Students should explain why it is one of these with two supporting points.

 6. Have students locate and analyze four more songs.
 Students should find a Union song, a Confederate song, a song with different versions (such as “Battle Hymn of the Republic,” which was also sung with words beginning “John Brown’s body lies a-moldering in the grave” and also “We’ll hang Jeff Davis from a sour apple tree”), and a song enjoyed by both.
 Have students use the Civil War Music Data Sheet and Venn Diagram to record what they learn.

 1. Have students choose songs to perform as soloists or in groups.
 They may be sung or performed on instruments.

-1. Distribute the accompanying Answers handout to the True or False Quiz handout to the students.
-Discuss answers and have students share which answers they found surprising.
+1. Distribute the accompanying Discuss answers and have students share which answers they found surprising.
 The handout is available within the Resource Carousel.
+Answer Key handout to the True or False Quiz handout to the students.

 Extending the Learning